lobolauren/Undergrad-Calendar-Website/Readme.md

 Automated tests are done using crontab to run the tests script (/tests/test_main.py) every 30 minutes

+ - Set environment variables in a .env file in the tests folder (create the .env file)
+   -  RECEIVER_EMAIL=?
+      SENDER_EMAIL=?
+      SENDER_PASSWORD=?
+   - Alternatively, you may modify the `test_main.py` file to set globals

 ### Set up crontab for your user account

 `crontrab -e`